far-horizons-ou/policies/abuse/how-we-handle/index.md

 ### Human oversight

 Who’s “we”, you ask?
-It’s us: folks from the Far Horizons OÜ team.
+It’s us: folks from the {{site.company_name}} team.
 We have an internal committee who review all potential abuse cases.
 This committee includes our executives, Luke, and representatives from multiple departments across the company.
 On rare occasions for particularly sensitive situations or if legally required, we may also seek counsel from external experts.

 ### Balanced responsibilities